-Time flies when you’re having fun, and the Overwatch 2 Season 2 release date is sooner than you might think.
-With it, we can expect a new battle pass, map, and plenty of cosmetic skins to spend your hard-earned Overwatch coins on.
-Season 2 also coincides with the debut of the latest Overwatch 2 tank hero, Ramattra.
+Time flies when you’re having fun, and the Overwatch 2 Season 2 end time has passed.
+Over its nine-week duration, we’ve gained access to a new battle pass, map, events, and plenty of cosmetic skins to spend our hard-earned Overwatch coins on.
+Season 2 also coincided with the debut of the latest Overwatch 2 tempo-tank hero, Ramattra.

-Overwatch 2 got off to a bumpy start, but the multiplayer game has quickly found its footing, with the welcome debut of Kiriko, Sojourn, and Junker Queen to mark the sequel’s release.
-However, the big question is whether or not Blizzard can sustain this momentum for a second season.
-Here’s everything we know about Overwatch 2 Season 2 ahead of its upcoming release date, including a full breakdown of Ramattra’s abilities.
+Overwatch 2 got off to a bumpy start, but the multiplayer game quickly found its footing, with the welcome debut of Kiriko, Sojourn, and Junker Queen to mark the sequel’s release.
+However, the big question is whether or not Blizzard can sustain this momentum during subsequent seasons.
+Here’s everything going on in Overwatch 2 Season 2, including its release date and end time.

-The Overwatch 2 Season 2 update promises bags of content, but if you’re eager to get stuck into the upcoming PvE mode, we’re afraid you’re going to have to wait a little while longer.
+Overwatch 2 Season 2 includes bags of content, but if you’re eager to get stuck into the upcoming PvE mode, we’re afraid you’re going to have to wait a little while longer.
 As per Blizzard’s content roadmap, we won’t be seeing a dedicated PvE mode until 2023.

 Overwatch 2 Ramattra abilities

-We can also expect a new (or old) face in Overwatch 2 Season 2.
-During the Overwatch League grand finals, lead hero designer Alec Dawson and art director Dion Rogers unveiled the free PC game‘s new tank hero, Ramattra.
+We’ve also encountered a new (or old) face in Overwatch 2 Season 2.
+During the Overwatch League grand finals, lead hero designer Alec Dawson and art director Dion Rogers unveiled the new tempo tank hero, Ramattra.

 The pragmatic Omnic leader was first teased during the 2019 Storm Rising event, and his combination of defensive Omnic form and aggressive Nemesis form make him a remarkably flexible tank hero.
-Here is a full breakdown of Ramattra’s abilities.
+Here’s a full breakdown of Ramattra’s abilities.

 Void Accelerator (Omnic Form)

-Ramattra’s Vortex of Gluttony ability launches nano spheres which explode on contact with the ground, generating a force field.
+Ramattra’s Ravenous Vortex ability is available in both Omnic and Nemesis forms.
+When activated, it launches a nano ball which explodes on contact with the ground, generating a force field.
 Any enemies within the force field’s area of effect are pulled to the ground, and their movement speed is reduced.

-That’s everything we know for the Overwatch 2 Season 2 release date.
-If you’re new to the FPS game, or would like to switch things up when it comes to your hero picks, check out our Overwatch 2 tier list for all the best characters in the current meta.
+That wraps up our overview of Overwatch 2 Season 2.
+If you’re new to one of the best FPS games currently available, or would like to switch things up when it comes to your hero picks, check out our Overwatch 2 tier list for all the best characters in the current meta.
 We also recommend checking out the Overwatch 2 crosshair settings if you’re partial to climbing the ranks in competitive – take it from the pros, a snazzy reticle can make all the difference.